Eva Munson Smith: Career

 After her father's death, Munson had to rely upon her own resources.
 She was removed to Nebraska City, Nebraska, where she had full charge of the musical department of Otoe University.

 Having observed at an early age that many of the choicest musical productions were the work of women, she decided to make a collection of the sacred compositions of women, and the result was her compilation, Woman in Sacred Song (Boston, 1885).
 The second edition, published in 1887, contained poetry written by 830 women and 150 musical compositions by 50 different women.
 The work became internationally known.

 Smith composed many popular pieces.
 Her "Joy" was published in 1868.
 Among her best known productions are "Woodland Warblings", "Home Sonata", "American Rifle Team March", and "I Will Not Leave You Comfortless".
 She set to music for voice and piano Lincoln's favorite poem, "Oh, Why Should the Spirit of Mortal Be Proud?".

 She married George Clinton Smith in 1869, a druggist, in Nebraska; they had no children.
 The couple moved to Topeka, Kansas and from that city to Springfield, Illinois in 1873 or 1874.
 They resided in Illinois for twenty years, where she taught elocution and music.
 She held salons with a large circle of temperance and religious workers, and musical, literary and patriotic persons.
 She was in sympathy with missionary, moral and patriotic movements.
 For two years, during 1890 and 1891, She served as president of Stephenson Woman's Relief Corps, No. 17, president of the Suffrage Association of Springfield, vice-president of the Illinois Equal Suffrage Club, president of the North Woman's Christian Temperance Union, and historian for the Daughters of the American Revolution.

 She was a candidate for trustee of the University of Illinois on the Prohibition ticket in 1912; and a one time candidate for state superintendent of public instruction on the Prohibition ticket.

 Personal life and death

-Smith traveled extensively in the United States.
-In religion, she was a member of the Presbyterian Church.
-She died at the Jacksonville State Hospital in Jacksonville, Illinois, November 5, 1915, and was buried at the Oak Ridge Cemetery in Springfield.
+Smith traveled extensively in the U.S. In religion, she was a member of the Presbyterian Church.
+Smith died at the Jacksonville State Hospital in Jacksonville, Illinois, November 5, 1915, and was buried at the Oak Ridge Cemetery in Springfield.